alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-trial-of-al-dajjal.md

 ---
-layout: post
-title: "The trial of Al-Dajjal"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 1758"
-category: [fatwas,doomsday]
 hijri: Muharram 15, 1442 AH
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "It is authentically reported from the Prophet - peace be upon him - that Al-Masih Al-Dajjal will appear at the end of time and will command the sky to rain, so it will, and command the earth to bring forth vegetation, so it will."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 1758
+summary: It is authentically reported from the Prophet - peace be upon him - that Al-Masih Al-Dajjal will appear at the end of time and will command the sky to rain, so it will, and command the earth to bring forth vegetation, so it will.
+title: The trial of Al-Dajjal
 ---

 ### Question: